 The disorder differs from typical pneumonias caused by bacteria, viruses, and most fungi, in that the fungus does not actually invade the lung tissue and directly destroy it.
 The fungus colonizes the mucus in the airways of people with asthma or cystic fibrosis (both of whom tend to have increased amounts of mucus) and causes recurrent allergic inflammation in the lung.
-The tiny air sacs of the lungs (alveoli) become packed primarily with eosinophils.
+The tiny air sacs of the lungs (alveoli) become packed primarily with eosinophils (a type of white blood cell).
 Increased numbers of mucus-producing cells may also appear.
-If the disease has caused extensive damage, inflammation may cause the central airways to widen permanently, a condition called bronchiectasis (see Bronchiectasis and Atelectasis: Bronchiectasis).
+If the disease has caused extensive damage, inflammation may cause the central airways to widen permanently, a condition called bronchiectasis (see Bronchiectasis).
 Eventually, the lungs are likely to become scarred.

 Symptoms and Diagnosis

 The first indications of allergic bronchopulmonary aspergillosis are usually progressive symptoms of asthma, such as wheezing and shortness of breath, and a mild fever.
 The person usually does not feel well.
+Appetite may decrease.
 Brownish flecks or plugs may appear in coughed-up sputum.

-Repeated chest x-rays show areas that look like pneumonia, but they appear to migrate to new areas of the lung, most often in the upper parts.
-With long-standing disease, chest x-rays or computed tomography (CT) may show widened airways, which are often plugged with mucus; this appearance is similar to one that would be found in a person who has a lung tumor.
+Repeated chest x-rays show areas that look like pneumonia, but they appear to persist or migrate to new areas of the lung, most often in the upper parts.
+With long-standing disease, chest x-rays or computed tomography (CT) may show widened airways, which are often plugged with mucus.
+This appearance is similar to one that would be found in a person who has a lung tumor.
 The fungus itself, along with excess eosinophils, may be seen when the sputum is examined under the microscope.
 Blood tests reveal high levels of eosinophils and antibodies to Aspergillus.
+The level of immunoglobulin E (an antibody) in the blood is also measured because elevated levels of IgE often indicate an allergic response.
 Skin testing can determine if the person is allergic to Aspergillus, but the test does not distinguish between allergic bronchopulmonary aspergillosis and a simple allergy to Aspergillus, which may occur in people who have allergic asthma without aspergillosis.

-Because Aspergillus appears in many places in the environment, the fungus is difficult to avoid.
-Antiasthma drugs, especially corticosteroids, are used to treat allergic bronchopulmonary aspergillosis (see Asthma: Drugs Used to Treat Asthma).
+Because Aspergillus is present in many places in the environment, the fungus is difficult to avoid.
+Antiasthma drugs, especially corticosteroids, are used to treat allergic bronchopulmonary aspergillosis (see Drugs Commonly Used to Treat Asthma).
 Antiasthma drugs also open up the airways, making it easier to cough up mucus plugs and clear out the fungus.
 The corticosteroid prednisone, taken initially in high doses, and then over a long period of time in lower doses, may prevent progressive lung damage.
-Most specialists recommend oral corticosteroids; the inhaled kind has not been shown to work well for this condition.
+Most specialists recommend oral corticosteroids.
+Inhaled corticosteroids have not been shown to work well for this condition.
 The antifungal drug itraconazole is sometimes used in addition to corticosteroids to help eliminate the fungus from the lung.